Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade

-To examine the possibility that the configuration introduced by~\cite{Goto:2017} could show that large vortex tubes play a crucial role in the transfer of energy, we generated a turbulent flow using the same forcing as in~\cite{Goto:2017} (see Eq.~\ref{eq:GotoF} for more details).
-Fig.~\ref{fig:6} summarizes the results of our analysis of energy transfer at a given time instant, in the statistically steady state of the flow.
-Fig.~\ref{fig:6}a shows the 2D energy transfer spectrum, $\mathcal{T}_{PQ}/\epsilon$.
-Beyond a qualitative resemblance with comparable figures, we notice that the transfer from $P = 1$ to $Q > P$ does not decay with increasing $Q$ as fast as in the case of HIT, see Fig.~\ref{fig:5}a, but rather extends to values beyond $Q = 3$.
-This is reminiscent of the antiparallel tube interaction, see Fig.~\ref{fig:4}a.
-In these two configurations, the organized nature of the flow in the band $P = 1$ leads to an efficient transfer of energy, reaching out to scales (values of $Q$) beyond what would occur in the case of an HIT flow with a much less structured forcing at the largest scales.
+To further study this flow, in Fig.~\ref{fig:tkq_Goto} we show an analysis of energy transfer at a time after the flow has reached a statistically steady state.
+Fig.~\ref{fig:tkq_Goto}(a) shows the integrated 2D energy transfer spectrum, $T_{K,Q}$.
+Beyond a qualitative resemblance with comparable figures previously examined, we notice that the transfer from $I_1$ to modes at higher wavenumbers does not decay with increasing wavenumber as fast as in the case of HIT, as shown in Fig.~\ref{fig:tkq_hit}(a).
+Rather the transfer from the $I_1$ shell extends appreciably to bands beyond $I_3$.
+This is confirmed in Fig.~\ref{fig:tkq_Goto}(b), which shows a weak decay of $T_{1,Q}$ with increasing $Q$, far from the power laws obtained for HIT in Fig.~\ref{fig:tkq_hit}(b).
+This is reminiscent of the antiparallel tube interaction, see Fig.~\ref{fig:tkq_tubes_peak_dissipation}(a-b).
+For both the anti-parallel tubes and the present flow configuration, the organized nature of the flow in the band $I_1$ leads to an efficient transfer of energy, reaching out to scales (values of $Q$) beyond what would occur in the case of an HIT flow with a much less structured forcing at the largest scales.

-The complexity of the vorticity field, shown in Fig.~\ref{fig:6}b, is intermediate between the one in Fig.~\ref{fig:4}b, (turbulence resulting from the interaction between two antiparallel tubes, $Re_\lambda \sim 50$) and in Fig.~\ref{fig:5}b (HIT at $Re_\lambda = 210$).
-This observation can be easily explained by the Reynolds number of the flow illustrated in Fig.~\ref{fig:6}, $Re_\lambda \approx 140$, which is intermediate between the two flows studied in Figs.~\ref{fig:4} and \ref{fig:5}.